 Therefore, to do away with biases and errors in the thinking process, you must first learn how to recognize them.
 A bias is usually used to describe one’s inclination to devalue another human based on personal assumptions.
 However, a bias is just a systematic error we make in our thinking process, which ultimately alters our judgment.
 Although it’s not the same as noise, it can lead to it.

 The types of biases are many, but let’s take one in particular for example: the conclusion bias.
-Sometimes, we have a desired outcome in mind.
-And therefore interpret all information and act in a way that gravitates towards that outcome.
+Sometimes, we have a desired outcome in mind and therefore interpret all information in a way favorable to that outcome.
 Naturally, this affects our judgment and the course of our actions.
 However, asking yourself questions like: “am I true to myself in the decisions I’m taking?” or “am I being fair by indulging in this action?” can help you question your perspective and get back on the right track.

 Lesson 2: Humans are naturally inclined to seek closure and blindly follow a flawed gut when making predictions.